joshghent/password/README.md

 ### Prerequisites

 - Node `>=10.8.0`
-- NPM `^6.2.0` -or- Yarn `^1.9.4`
+- Yarn `^1.9.4`

 ### Installing

-- From your CLI, navigate to the project root and run `npm install` -or- `yarn` and wait for installation to complete.
+- From your CLI, navigate to the project root and run `yarn` -- or -- `yarn install` and wait for installation to complete.

-- To launch the webserver and serve the app locally, run `npm start` -or- `yarn start`
+- To launch the webserver and serve the app locally, run `yarn start`

 - Drink Beer :beers: